RoopamTaneja/LBP_Personal_Repo/notes/5_policy_gradients.md

 $J(\theta)$ can be modelled as expected return starting from an initial state.
 It would depend on state distribution and directly finding its gradient would be tough since the environment is generally unknown and it is difficult to estimate the effect on the state distribution by a policy update.

-Luckily, the policy gradient theorem provides a nice reformation of the derivative of the objective function to not involve the derivative of the state distribution and give it in form that can be easily used to find gradient using any DL library.
+Luckily, the policy gradient theorem provides a nice reformation of the derivative of the objective function to not involve the derivative of the state distribution and give it in a form that can be easily used to find gradient using any DL library.

 Skipping the proofs and details and jumping to the crux :